-You should not eat for six hours before the procedure but you can drink clear fluids up until two hours before procedure.
-Clear fluids include water or diluted squash but not fruit juices, tea, coffee or milk.

-The exception to this is if you are diabetic.
-In this case, you should discuss with your hospital doctor or GP what you should do about your diabetes medication.
+- You should not eat for six hours before the procedure but you can drink clear fluids up until two hours before procedure.
+Clear fluids means water or diluted squash and not drinks such as fruit juices, tea, coffee or milk. - The exception to this information is if you have diabetes.
+If so, please eat and drink as normal and take your diabetes medication/insulin.

 - Your treatment will be at Russells Hall Hospital or Corbett Outpatient Centre as an outpatient in the Day Surgery Unit (either a morning or an afternoon appointment).
-This will be confirmed at your clinic appointment. - You will be at hospital for between two to four hours. - You will need to arrange for someone to drive you home afterwards. - Please arrange to have someone with you overnight. - Please note that if you have sedation during the procedure: - You should not drive or operate machinery for 24 hours afterwards. - You may not be able to co-operate during the procedure. - You may not remember information given to you afterwards by your doctor.
+This will be confirmed at your clinic appointment. - You will be at the appointment for between two to four hours. - You will need to arrange for someone to drive you home afterwards. - Please arrange to have someone with you overnight. - Please note that if you have sedation during the procedure: - You should not drive or operate machinery for 24 hours afterwards. - You may not be able to co-operate during the procedure. - You may not remember information given to you afterwards by your doctor.
 Your memory may be affected for up to 24 hours after the procedure. - The effect of the sedation may be prolonged by other drugs you are taking.